Code 8: Part II: Production

-The film is a sequel to the 2019 film Code 8.
+The film is a sequel to the 2019 film Code 8 and was also produced/directed by Jeff Chan.

 On June 1, 2021, it was announced Robbie Amell and Stephen Amell would produce the sequel and reprise their roles from the original film.

-On June 14, Ted Sarandos announced Netflix had acquired the rights to the feature film.
-Filming was scheduled to begin in Toronto in October 2021.
+Principal photography was scheduled to begin in Toronto in October 2021.
 Cast members confirmed filming had begun in November 2021, with Amell teasing the possibility of Code 8: Part III.